'This Is Us' director, writer break down Kevin's dream reunion, that final scene, and more

 It's intriguing and painful to watch Ellie struggling with this incredibly fraught situation.
 Might we see more of that, and see her have another change of heart before the end of the season?
 Kate certainly is trying to set a path for that.

 BROWNELL: That's always possible.
-That's the beauty of a television show like this is that you get to bring people back.
+That's the beauty of a television show like this, is that you get to bring people back.
 I thought Annie Funke was really wonderful, and really connected with the audience.
 And this show is about a big extended family.
 So I hope she comes back in some way.

 Toby reveals to Kate that he was laid off.
 Is this because he absolutely never, ever, ever went to work?